 Enoree, SC

-Horseshoe Falls is located at the start of the Battlefield Trail at Musgrove Mill State Historic Site.
+Horseshoe Falls is at the beginning of the Battlefield Trail at Musgrove Mill State Historic Site.
 It is a very short walk from the parking lot and is accessible by wheelchair.

-Hikers of the battlefield trail will continue on past the falls, where the trail is no longer paved.
-The battlefield trail is a 1.3-mile loop, with frequent signage that describes the backcountry’s role in the Revolutionary War.
+Battlefield trail hikers will continue past the falls, where the trail is no longer paved.
+The battlefield trail is a 1.3-mile loop with frequent signage that describes the backcountry’s role in the Revolutionary War.

 Blue Wall Preserve